Pears (soap): Manufacture

-Pears soap was made using a process entirely different from that for other soaps.
+Pears soap was made using a process entirely different from other soaps.
 A mixture of tallow and other fats was saponified by an alkali.
-Clearly, this is currently caustic soda (sodium hydroxide), since the ingredients list shows sodium salts of fatty acids, but a chemist reports that in the 1960s, caustic potash (potassium hydroxide) was used.
+This is currently caustic soda (sodium hydroxide) since the ingredients list shows sodium salts of fatty acids, but a chemist reports that in the 1960s, caustic potash (potassium hydroxide) was used.
 It has not been possible to determine what was used in the early days of the product, as the writings of Francis Pears mention only alkali in industrial methylated spirits.
-After saponification was completed, the resulting glycerol was left in the batch.
-Batches were made not in huge pans, but in small kettle-like vessels.
-As soon as the translucent amber liquid had cooled enough to solidify, it was extruded into opaque oval bars that were cut into bath- or toilet-weight tablets, ready for beginning their long spell in the drying rooms (ovens).
+After saponification, the resulting glycerol was left in the batch.
+Batches were made not in huge pans but in small kettle-like vessels.
+As soon as the translucent amber liquid had cooled enough to solidify, it was extruded into opaque oval bars cut into bath- or toilet-weight tablets, ready to begin their long spell in the drying rooms (ovens).
 The hot liquid soap fresh from the vessel had a total fatty matter (TFM) of 45% compared with the TFMs of 70–80% usual in soaps made by the conventional method.
 The TFM increased considerably as the alcohol content fell during drying.
-The concave shape of the soap is formed by shrinkage while the soap is drying, and is not due to deliberate moulding.
+The concave shape of the soap is formed by shrinkage while the soap is drying and is not due to deliberate moulding.

-The entire Pears plant was a small almost self-contained annexe at the rear of the administration block.
-It was run by a handful of staff, who not only had experience of the specialised process, but had developed immunity to the effects of breathing the alcohol-laden atmosphere in the building.
+The entire Pears plant was a small, almost self-contained annex at the rear of the administration block.
+It was run by a handful of staff, who not only had experience with the specialised process but had developed immunity to the effects of breathing the alcohol-laden atmosphere in the building.
 Bars of soap produced in the factory come in two sizes: 75 g and 125 g.
-Nowadays the soap comes in three colours: the classic amber, green, and mint (blue colour).
+The soap comes in three colours: classic amber, green, and mint (blue).
 Each variety has a unique aroma.
 The soap now comes in two new sizes: 69 g and 119 g.